 In partnership with the Martha Heasley Cox Center for Steinbeck Studies, San Jose State University.

-A portion of the program's proceeds will go to the Steinbeck Center, and a portion of the proceeds from Chef Andrés' book will go to the Chef Relief Network of World Central Kitchen.
+A portion of the program's proceeds will go to the Steinbeck Center, and a portion of the proceeds from Chef Andrés' book We Fed an Island will go to the Chef Relief Network of World Central Kitchen.

 Co-presented by INFORUM.